 A: One of the most unique features about our podcast is our hosts.
 The talking they do allows them to connect with our listeners, in comparison to all the other English based K-Pop music radio stations out there.
 Our show fundamentally prides on allowing listeners to be knowledgeable about the music they hear on our show along with being up to date with their Korean music knowledge.
 This allows us build a show that is uniquely different from all the others.
 And quite frankly, our hosts would love it if all of our listeners interacted with them!
 So join in on the conversation and share the mutual love for Korean music and culture together!

 A: ABSOLUTELY.
-No matter what the mistake is, whether it is about the content or about the actual technical audio editing, we always strike 100% to have a perfectly made podcast.
+No matter what the mistake is, whether it is about the content or about the actual technical audio editing, we always strive 100% of the time to have a perfectly made podcast.
 Please contact us immediately if you hear something off on our show.
-We will strive to fix the episode, but if it is not possible, we will take measures to ensure the mistake will be corrected in the best way possible.
+We will do our best to fix the episode, but if it is not possible, we will take measures to ensure the mistake is acknowledged and corrected for future episodes.
 This also goes with our website.
 If you see something off on our site (such as grammar, song title spelling, wrong info), do also alert us.
 Just like our episodes, we strive to have a perfectly made website for all our listeners to enjoy browsing.
 Email us at firstname.lastname@example.org to address the error(s).

 A: Our main focus is to showcase the top 10 K-Pop songs currently on the South Korean music charts.
 The reason why we do a top 10 countdown is because we feel that it is an adequate length of songs to get a good variety of popular music in South Korea.
 In addition, having more songs on our countdown list would involve greater repetition, meaning songs between regular episodes would repeat more often, therefore, to keep things new and fresh, we limit our list to a top 10.
 We do top 50 episodes twice a year, once in July and the other around the New Year, to showcase a special theme or showcase the biggest songs of that year, respectively.
 We also have special episodes (with special themes) that run throughout the year and these lists can often involve more than a top 10 list, though rarely would it exceed 20 songs.